 The BMA’s Sculpture Gardens feature a 100-year survey of modern and contemporary sculpture on nearly three landscaped acres in the heart of the city.
 Admission to the collection is free to everyone, every day.

-The BMA will remain open throughout the renovation, continuing to present special exhibitions and programs inspired by its exceptional collection.
-If you are visiting the BMA to see a specific work of art or collection, please call Visitor Services at 443-573-1701 on the day of your visit to ensure it will be on view.
+If you are visiting the BMA to see a specific work of art or collection, please call ahead to make sure it will be on view.
 In addition to renovating galleries, we continue to loan works and send traveling exhibitions from our outstanding collection to museums in the U.S. and abroad.